-On 31 December 2022, the Company has a number of income producing investment property in portfolio which are valued at 369,140 KEUR (The Warsaw HUB hotel part and The Warsaw UNIT).
-An increase/decrease of 100 basis points in the yield, with all other variables held constant, decreases/increases the IP value by approx. 60,056 KEUR.
+On 31 December 2023, the Company has the following income producing investment property in portfolio which is valued at 300,370 KEUR (Warsaw UNIT).
+An increase/decrease of 100 basis points in the yield, with all other variables held constant, decreases/increases the IP value by approx. 44,499 KEUR.
 The impact of the yield sensitivity on the value of the investment property is mainly driven by the delivery and operations of both projects.